DropShopBuild/Whitepaper/README.md

 # Hackathon-White-Paper

-Here we present the white paper of our dApp "DropShop".
+Here we present the whitepaper of our dApp "DropShop".